External Data Sources¶

 Tag username |

-- Example of data query function
+- Example of a data query function

 import json

-@DFF.API('Query data from my_table', category='guance.dataQueryFunc')
+@DFF.API('Query data from my_table', category='dataPlatform.dataQueryFunc')

 def query_from_my_table(time_range):

-# Get the connector operation object
+# Get the operation object of the connector

 mysql = DFF.CONN('mysql')